Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: General hierarchically sparse framework

 \subsection{Algorithm and recovery guarantees}

-To recover an $\tree s$-sparse vector $\x$ with block structure given by a tree $T$ from linear measurements we can employ the strategy of {\HiHTP}, Algorithm~\ref{alg:HiHTP}, and generalise the $(s,\sigma)$-sparse thresholding operator $L_{s,\sigma}$ to the $\tree s$-sparse structure.
+To recover an $\tree s$-sparse vector $\x$ with block structure given by a tree $T$ from linear measurements we can employ the strategy of {\HiHTP}, Algorithm~\ref{alg:HiHTP}, and generalise the $(s,\sigma)$-sparse thresholding operator $L_{s,\sigma}$ to the thresholding operator $L^T_{\tree s}(\vec z)$ for $\tree s$-sparse vectors.